 We love to do little picnics in our yard here, tea parties, lunch, and brunch.
 We’ve done them all – but we’ve never done a sweet treat afternoon Snack Pack® picnic before!

-This shop has been compensated by Collective Bias, Inc. and its advertiser.
+This shop for road trip snacks has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #RoadTripHacks #CollectiveBias #Albertsons